-(The above example shows a shipment which has been moved on 2 trips, each getting 50% of the allocated revenue.)
+(The above example shows a shipment moved on two trips, each getting 50% of the allocated revenue.)

 Viewing Cost Allocation

-A similar view is available if you want to see how expenses are being allocated to Shipments on a Dispatch record.
-Open the Dispatch record in question, click the ‘More’ button, and select ‘Cost Allocation’.
+A similar view is available if you want to see how expenses are allocated to Shipments on a Dispatch record.
+Open the Dispatch record in question, click the ‘More’ button, and select ‘Cost Allocation.’
 This will display a view detailing the profitability of the trip.

-(In the example above, the cost allocation is showing that we’re moving two orders with total revenue of $52.50 and total costs of $100.)
+(In the example above, the cost allocation shows that we’re moving two orders with total revenue of $52.50 and total costs of $100.)

 Editing Cost Allocation

 If you’re moving more than one shipment on this trip and would like to adjust how the cost is being allocated, you’ll need to click the arrow to the left of the payee.
 This will expand the section under the expense, displaying an edit button that will allow you to adjust the amounts currently allocated.